I think it's very important to get more women into computing.

-- Project lead for the MMU School of Computing, Mathematics and Digital Technology Athena SWAN project.
-We submitted our Bronze Award application in May 2015.
+- Project lead for the MMU School of Computing, Mathematics and Digital Technology Athena SWAN project (2014-2018).
 Athena SWAN aims to address the gender gap in academia for STEM subjects.

 - I am Vice-Chair of the IEEE UK and Ireland Women in Engineering group.

 - I have been an active committee member of the IEEE Women in Computational Intelligence Group since 2012 (2012-2018).
 The subcommittee of the IEEE Computational Intelligence Society aims to engage and attract women into the exciting field of computational intelligence (Artificial Intelligence), and has an international remit.

 - I write about ways to improve the gender balance in STEM, e.g. “7 Practical Ways Parents Can Inspire Girls to Get into STEM”, Huffington Post, 15-Mar-18